iconify/website/docs/iconify-icon/icon.md

 }
 ```

-Unfortunately same syntax is not available for web component.
-Attributes in HTML elements cannot be complex objects, making it harder to pass icon data to web component.
+Unfortunately, the same syntax is not available for the web component.
+Attributes in HTML elements cannot be complex objects, making it harder to pass icon data to a web component.

 How to solve this?